pingswept/me30-website/content/logistics/notes.md

 Our DC power supply converts high (110 V) AC voltage to low (12 V) DC voltage.

-### Project 0: Power an LED with "wall" power through our DC power supply.
+### Power an LED with "wall" power through our DC power supply.
 Control it with a pushbutton.

 Schematic diagram of what we’re going to build
 - ground symbol